Academic Credentials

 • American Society of Civil Engineers

-Dr. Glassman is a Lecturer in the Civil & Environmental Engineering department at UCLA.
-His doctoral research focused on the fire performance of steel plate girder bridges, where he used nonlinear finite element analysis to evaluate how heat influenced the web shear buckling mechanism.
+Prior to joining Exponent, Dr. Glassman worked as an Assistant Instructor at Princeton University and a field engineer with Caltrans in the Office of Structure Construction.
+His academic research background includes the fire performance of steel plate girder bridges, where he used nonlinear finite element analysis to evaluate how heat influenced the web shear buckling mechanism.
 From his research, he derived a new theory to predict more accurately the postbuckling shear strength of steel girder webs at ambient and elevated temperatures.
-Additionally, he has researched non-destructive testing methods to assess the protective integrity of military body armor, and conducted a seismic evaluation of a 16th-century, unreinforced masonry church in Almolonga, Mexico.
+Other areas of research included non-destructive testing methods to assess the protective integrity of military body armor, and seismic evaluation of historic, unreinforced masonry churches and cathedrals.